Fraudik/FastAPI_blog/README.md

-# FastAPI_blogs
+# FastAPI_blog
-Asynchronous blogs backend with FastAPI and PostgreSQL
+Asynchronous blog backend with FastAPI and PostgreSQL